timiostimiop/ETHEREAL_PWN/README.md

 The code is trash and could be improved alot but in the end I don't care - deal with it, it's a goddamn "bypass" ;-)

+On W11 you may need to edit VirtualProtect og bytes.

 ![Alt text](/pic/NEGERSS.png?raw=true "Screenshotboi")